 ‘Then you will stay here, until such time as you do decide to enter Rest,’ Freddie said.

 ‘Yes.
 In this form,’ John cut in, ‘with all the freedom you could want and the ability to get away from all the others and just be on your own if you want to, and of course the crucial point is, you will still be you.
 You have to make a vow to enter into Rest.
 You state that you are ready to give up individual identity and lay aside ego, turning away from all your human achievements and concerns and everything that you had become at the moment of your death, and you promise to serve the Presence for all eternity as a communal entity.’

 It was clear which way John wanted me to vote.
 But how did I know what was the best thing to do?
 I was really confused now.
 And worried.
 It seemed such a big responsibility.

-‘My Dear Janey, don’t worry.’
-Freddie began, and I immediately felt a groan coming on.
+‘My Dear Janey, don’t worry,’ Freddie began, and I wanted to roll my eyes.
+He irritated me.

 ‘Think how jolly splendid it will be to enter into Rest and to be able to shed your pain, sadness, bitterness and rage, all your experiences and your fears and all those things that have held you down.
-You can become part of the Presence—pure, dignified and whole.’
+You can become part of the Presence—pure, dignified, free and whole.’

 I hesitated a moment before saying what had been in the tip of my non-existent tongue.

 ‘But Sasha, if it’s so wonderful, why are you and Freddie still here?
 And John?’

 John’s reply was a laugh.
 ‘There’s no pulling the wool over her eyes!’